atgu/ukbb_pan_ancestry/README.md

 # UKBB-Diverse-pops
-Analyses conducting GWAS across the UKBB diverse superpopulations
+GWAS across all analyzable phenotypes and diverse ancestry groups in the UK Biobank.

-A full description of how these summary statistics were generated and how to manipulate them can be found here: http://pan.ukbb.broadinstitute.org/.
+A full description of how these summary statistics were generated and how to work with them can be found here: http://pan.ukbb.broadinstitute.org/.